2025

 This year also brought a significant leadership transition as we celebrated Juan and Lindsey Estupian.
 Juan stepped down from his role as elder after eight years of faithful, steady, and sacrificial service.
 While they remain deeply loved and fully engaged members of our church family, it was a joy to reflect on the many ways God used Juan and Lindsey to shepherd, encourage, guide, and love this community through formative seasons of our life together.

-We took time to thank and bless the Schmidgall family, after years of formative presence as charter members, group leaders, and Derec as an elder.
-Their presence, prayers, hospitality, and quiet faith had shaped our church more than words can fully express.
-In a similar spirit of gratitude, we blessed Liza as she stepped down from her role as deacon, giving thanks for the way she served with humility, courage, and care.
-We’re grateful she’s still serving us as a group leader.
+We took time to thank and bless the Schmidgall family, too.
+They cared for our church family with a gracious and honest presence.
+As charter members of CITS they served as group leaders and Derec as an elder.
+Their courage, prayers, and hospitality shaped our church more than words can fully express.
+In a similar spirit of gratitude, we blessed Liza as she stepped down from her role as deacon, giving thanks for the way she served with humility, steadiness, and care.

-In his kindness, God brought fresh leadership into our lives together, too.
+In his kindness, God brought fresh leadership.
 We welcomed three new elders—Jason Jesudoss, Quinn Baron, and Josh Burns—and three new deacons—Tyrell Shoemaker, Jayne George, and Laura Helveston—affirming God’s continued care for our church through shared leadership and communal discernment.
+We also welcomed Keynan Carter to our staff as the Minister for Operations.
+We’ve loved getting to know him and seeing his infectious kindness bless our community.

-This year, we also welcome Keynan Carter to our staff, hosted our second annual teaching cohort, and our first formation class focused on discipleship for our group leaders.
+We also hosted our second annual teaching cohort and our inaugural formation class focused on discipleship for our group leaders.

 Shaped through